No winning ticket for Friday's Lotto Max jackpot

-The draw also offered two Maxmillion prizes of $1 million each, but neither were claimed.

-The jackpot for the next Lotto Max draw on Oct.
-19 will grow to an estimated $55 million, and there will be four Maxmillion prizes up for grabs.
+The jackpot for the next Draw on Oct.
+26 will be an estimated $19 million.

 By The Canadian Press

-The draw also offered two Maxmillion prizes of $1 million each, but neither were claimed.

-The jackpot for the next Lotto Max draw on Oct.
-19 will grow to an estimated $55 million, and there will be four Maxmillion prizes up for grabs.
+The jackpot for the next Draw on Oct.
+26 will be an estimated $19 million.

 By The Canadian Press

-The draw also offered two Maxmillion prizes of $1 million each, but neither were claimed.

-The jackpot for the next Lotto Max draw on Oct.
-19 will grow to an estimated $55 million, and there will be four Maxmillion prizes up for grabs.
+The jackpot for the next Draw on Oct.
+26 will be an estimated $19 million.

 By The Canadian Press